Tips Bulletin

 Removing Set in Grease Stains with Detergent

 Dishwashing detergent is an excellent way to remove stubborn stains, but it should only be a last resort.
-Some liquid laundry detergents or powders can be useful for getting grease out of fabric, too, but you should look for one specially formulated for that purpose.
+Some liquid laundry detergents or powders can be useful for getting stubborn stains out of clothes, too, but you should look for one specially formulated for that purpose.

 Laundry stain remover for tough stains is an excellent way to remove rust stains from clothes or as a way to get Modge Podge out of clothes.
 Here is a recipe for how to take grease stains out of clothes with dish detergent.